 Common side effects of antipsychotic medications include:

 Note: Clozaril is not used often, despite its effectiveness for bipolar disorder.
-The drug can cause a rare, potentially fatal side effect affecting the blood that requires weekly or biweekly blood test monitoring.
+The drug can cause a rare, potentially fatal side effect that requires weekly or biweekly blood test monitoring.
 Also, Geodon is linked to a rare but potentially fatal skin reaction.

-Older antipsychotic drugs are also generally not used as a first-line treatment for bipolar disorder, and they are less established for treating depressive symptoms or preventing episodes during long-term use.
+Older antipsychotic drugs are generally not used as a first-line treatment for bipolar disorder, and they are less established for treating depressive symptoms or preventing episodes during long-term use.
 However, they may be helpful if a person has troublesome side effects or doesn't respond to the newer drugs.
-Older antipsychotics include Thorazine (chlorpromazine), Haldol (haloperidol), and Trilafon (perphenazine).
+Older antipsychotics include chlorpromazine (Thorazine), haloperidol (Haldol), and perphenazine (Trilafon).
 These drugs may cause a serious long-term side effect called tardive dyskinesia, a movement disorder characterized by repetitive, involuntary movement like lip smacking, protruding the tongue, or grimacing.
-Newer atypical antipsychotics also have the potential to cause this side effect, but are thought to have a relatively lower risk than the older conventional antipsychotics.
+Newer atypical antipsychotics also have the potential to cause this side effect, but have a relatively lower risk than the older conventional antipsychotics.